Candice-Leigh-King/moving-moran/_posts/2020-10-13-ultimate-maui-guide.md

-            with rich history and culture.&nbsp; Please be very respectful of the people and land while visiting, and always leave the land better than you found it!</p><p>There is so much to see on the Island of Maui, but to make it easier I will split it up into sections so that it's easier to digest.&nbsp; At the end of this post you can find a 7 day itinerary to make the planning easier for you!</p>
+            with rich history and culture.&nbsp; Please be very respectful of the people and land while visiting, and always leave the land better than you found it!</p><p>There is so much to see on the Island of Maui, so to make it easier I will split it up into sections so that it's easier to digest.&nbsp; At the end of this post you can find a 10 day itinerary to make the planning easier for you!</p>
     -
         _section-type: blog-arches
         right_image: /uploads/maui/maui3.jpg